crzyc0d3r/alook-agent-company/README.md

 ## 3. Give Theo scraping tools

-The walkthrough grants Theo the [Bright Data CLI](https://github.com/brightdata/cli) so it can scrape without IP blocks/CAPTCHAs and provision persistent custom scrapers from a plain-English page description.
+Theo gets the [Bright Data CLI](https://github.com/brightdata/cli) so it can scrape without IP blocks/CAPTCHAs and provision persistent custom scrapers from a plain-English page description.
 Requires a Bright Data account: put your API key in the `BRIGHTDATA_API_KEY` environment variable (placeholder only — never commit keys).

 ## 4. Hand the company a job